darktable-org/dtdocs/content/module-reference/processing-modules/satcurve-rgb.md

 Leave the formula on _darktable UCS_ unless matching the behavior of an older edit or style built with _JzAzBz_.
 Switching formulas changes how input saturation is normalized and therefore changes the effect of existing curve nodes.
 Switching to _JzAzBz_ also disables the [_guided filter_](#guided-filter) section entirely; its settings are kept but have no effect until you switch back to _darktable UCS_.

-_Note that you should re-check the curves against the histogram overlay after switching formulas._
+Note: You should re-check the curves against the histogram overlay after switching formulas.

 ## using the guided filter